tumblr/colossus/docs/metrics.md

 ### Local vs Shared Collectors

-The tl;dr is, shared collectors are backed by actors while local collectors are used inside actors.
-Shared collectors are thread-safe, but since each event is an actor message, have a bit of overhead at high frequency.
-Local collectors are not thread safe, but have almost no overhead.

-Every local collector can easily be converted into a shared collector by calling its `shared` method, and both version implement the same base interface so the API is the same.

-So if you are writing actors and want to track events inside them, your best bet is to extends the `ActorMetrics` trait.
+There are two different ways to collect events.
+Local event collectors run inside actors and are extremely efficient.
+Shared collectors are meant to be used outside of an actor or shared amonng multiple actors, and every event becomes a single actor message.

+In general it's best to use local collections whenever possible, since for example incrementing a counter is just adding 1 to a `Long`, whereas with a shared collection every increment is a single actor message.

+To use a LocalCollection, the easiest method is to mixin the `ActorMetrics` trait to your actors.
 For example:

 {% highlight scala %}

 class MyActor(val metricSystem: MetricSystem) extends Actor with ActorMetrics {

+  //the trait automatically creates a LocalCollection called metrics
   val rate = metrics getOrAdd Rate("/foos")

   def receive = handleMetrics orElse {